-- 1. The District agrees to deduct from the wages of its full-time (thirty or more hours a week) support staff dues for membership in the Newport Support Staff NSS/NEA/NH, the New Hampshire Education Association, and the National Education Association as said members voluntarily authorize the Board to deduct and to transmit the monies to the Newport NSS/NEA/NH within five days of the last paycheck each month.
-Employees who elect to have dues deducted may authorize these deductions by completing the appropriate form and the District shall place the form on file. - 2.
+- 1. The district agrees to deduct from the wages of its support staff dues for membership in the Newport Support Staff NSS/NEA/NH, the New Hampshire Education Association, and the National Education Association as said members voluntarily authorize the board to deduct and to transmit the monies to the Newport NSS/NEA/NH within five days of the last paycheck each month.
+Employees who elect to have dues deducted may authorize these deductions by completing the appropriate form and the district shall place the form on file. - 2.
 Pursuant to such authorization, the employer shall deduct equal amounts for each pay period. - 3.
-In the event a full-time employee does not authorize deductions in accordance with the above, the employer shall deduct and forward to the Association a service fee equal to the pro rata share of the cost of collective bargaining, contract administration and grievance adjustment. - 4.
-Upon appropriate written authorization from the employee, said authorization to continue in effect from year to year unless revoked in writing, the District shall deduct from the wages of any such employee and make appropriate remittance for such plans as annuities, credit union, charitable donation, or any other like plans or programs. - 5.
-It shall be the responsibility of the Association to notify the employer which employees are not members in good standing of the Association prior to September 25 of each year. - 6.
+Upon appropriate written authorization from the employee, said authorization to continue in effect from year to year unless revoked in writing, the district shall deduct from the wages of any such employee and make appropriate remittance for such plans as annuities, credit union, charitable donation, or any other like plans or programs. - 4.
+It shall be the responsibility of the association to notify the employer which employees are not members in good standing of the association prior to September 25 of each year. - 5.
 If the employer is prohibited by order of a court or agency having jurisdiction from making the deductions under the above, the employer shall have no obligation to terminate the employment of any employee who does not authorize deductions.
-If the right of the employer to make deductions under the above is challenged before any court or agency having jurisdiction, the Association agrees to defend such action, at its own expense and through its own counsel, and the Association shall indemnify and save harmless the employer from any expenses and liabilities incurred as a direct consequence of the employer's compliance with the above, provided: - a.
-The employer immediately notifies the Association in writing of any such challenge, and permits the Association to intervene as a part if it so desires; and
+If the right of the employer to make deductions under the above is challenged before any court or agency having jurisdiction, the association agrees to defend such action, at its own expense and through its own counsel, and the association shall indemnify and save harmless the employer from any expenses and liabilities incurred as a direct consequence of the employer's compliance with the above, provided:

-- b.
-The employer gives full and complete cooperation to the Association and its counsel in securing and giving evidence, obtaining witnesses, and making relevant information available at all hearing levels; and - c.
+- a.
+The employer immediately notifies the association in writing of any such challenge, and permits the association to intervene as a part if it so desires; and - b.
+The employer gives full and complete cooperation to the association and its counsel in securing and giving evidence, obtaining witnesses, and making relevant information available at all hearing levels; and - c.
 Excluded from this section is any claim which arises from the willful misconduct or the imperfect execution of the employer's responsibility in complying with paragraph three of this Article.